What are the ways to invest in Nigeria with a small amount of money?

 Many people think that the stock market is where only the rich can play.

 But ordinary folks can also invest in stocks.
 As a matter of fact, with as little amount as N5,000 you can start investing in stocks.
-The thing with stock investment is that it is sophisticated and require some form of analysis that a certain level of knowledge can help you achieve.

 This article on how to start investing in the Nigerian stock market will get you started.